 America might be moving from sipping hot tea to having a quick puff sooner than we think.
 And the GOP may need to "get the drift."

 Matt Towery is author of the book "Paranoid Nation: The Real Story of the 2008 Fight for the Presidency."
-He heads the polling and political information firm InsiderAdvantage.
+He has served as an elected official, has advised major national campaigns and heads a non-partisan polling and media company.
+He is also publisher of the Washington-based Southern Political Report, the nation's oldest active political newsletter.
 Follow him on Twitter: @matttowery.
 To find out more about Matt Towery and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.